Academic Program Review (APR)

 • How will we adjust the curriculum to improve student outcomes as needed?

-Evidence and reflection in line with these questions also satisfies the Undergraduate Program-focused prompts provided in the Education section of your self-study.
+Evidence and reflection in line with these questions also satisfy the Undergraduate Program-focused prompts provided in the Education section of your self-study.
+An example of a learning outcomes assessment report is provided with annotations.

 The Learning Assessment Process in APR